kimseunghyun-kr/ip/docs/README.md

 > exit
 Bye Bye have a nice day
 ```

+## saves
+- automatically done every 30 seconds
+- log replay based save
+- scheduler used to autosave
+- save on exit

+## recovery in case of corruption
+- the app internally has a backup system in place.
+- if both the backup file and original file is corrupted, this will cause a total reset.
+- if the backup file survives, the backup file will be used

 ## Conclusion
 Spring provides a seamless task management experience with powerful automation and modern Java principles.
 Enjoy tracking your tasks efficiently!